Programming-0101/TheBook/Topic/R/ReadMe.md

 - `as`
 - `base`
 - `this` (previously introduced, but expanded upon here)
+- `abstract`

 ## LOGs

-Define the term "inheritance" as it relates to object-oriented probramming : Inheritance (sometimes called *class-based inheritance*) is a programming technique whereby one class uses another class as its "base" and thereby gains all the information (fields/properties) and behaviours (constructors and methods) of the base class as though it were its own members.
+Define the term "inheritance" as it relates to object-oriented programming : Inheritance (sometimes called *class-based inheritance*) is a programming technique whereby one class uses another class as its "base" and thereby gains all the information (fields/properties) and behaviours (constructors and methods) of the base class as though it were its own members.

 Identify the default base class of all types in C#